|Ordered||20 Jan 1941|

 |Laid down||2 Oct 1941||Oderwerke AG, Stettin (werk 821)|

 |Launched||26 Jun 1943|

 Sunk at 1145hrs on 10 June, 1944 in the Bay of Biscay, near Brest, in position 48.31N, 05.11W by depth charges from a British Liberator and 4 Mosquito aircraft (Sqdn.
 206/K & 248).
 50 dead and 1 survivor.

 10 Apr 1944

-03.04 hrs, Bay of Biscay, inbound: Leigh Light equipped Mk.V Liberator BZ781 (RAF Sqdn 53/A, pilot F/O W. J. Irving, RCAF) attacked following a radar trace.
-The depth charges failed to release on the first run, and also on the next two passes, possibly due to flak hits in the bomb bay on the second approach.
+03.04 hrs, Bay of Biscay, inbound: Mk.V Liberator BZ781 (RAF Sqdn 53/A, pilot F/O W. J. Irving, RCAF) made a Leigh Light attack after following a radar trace.
+The depth charges failed to release on the first run, and on a further two passes, possibly due to flak hits to the bomb bay on the second approach.
 The undamaged U-821 escaped further strafing attacks by diving after 20 minutes.
-The Liberator was left with an inoperable tail gun turret and damaged hydraulics and nose wheel.
-The damage was noticed, and F/O Irving managed to reach base and then land without flaps or brakes at first light - for which he later received the DFC.
+The Liberator was left with an inoperable tail gun turret and damage to the hydraulics and nose wheel.
+The damage was noticed, and F/O Irving managed to reach base and land without flaps or brakes at first light - for which he later received the DFC.
 (Sources: Franks/Zimmerman)

 1 recorded attack on this boat.